jacgoudsmit/L-Star/README.md

 The ROM data that the 65C02 "sees", comes from a binary image file that's inserted into the code at compile time, using the "File" command a DAT area in Spin.
 The original Apple-1 emulator only had 256 bytes of ROM, containing the Woz monitor.
 To make the system a little more usable, I used an 8K ROM image file from Ken Wessen's Krusader project, which is an interactive assembler/disassembler that was specifically designed for Vince Briel's Replica 1 project.
 Besides the Krusader program (the 65C02 version to be precise), it also contains the Apple BASIC ROM image and the Woz Monitor of course.

 The RAM is simply an array of bytes in the hub, that follows the ROM data.
 The Propeller only has a total of 32KB of hub RAM, so the amount of RAM that's available to the 65C02 is limited.
 For the Apple-1 emulator, a little over 16KB is available.
 There is a slight problem with this, as the Krusader program assumes by default that the system has 32KB of RAM.
 So at startup time, the ROM code is patched by the main program to move the symbol table to a different location that falls inside the 16KB limit.

+If you would like to use more RAM, it's possible to attach a memory chip such as a 62256 to the address bus, data bus, R/~W and PHI2 pins.
+You will need a chip that supports 3.3V as power supply, e.g. the Alliance Memory AS6C62256, and some glue logic.
+You will also need to reconfigure the memory cog so that it doesn't decode the RAM to/from Propeller hub memory anymore.
+This is as simple as removing the line that declares the byte array that represents the RAM memory: the code is smart enough to determine that when the ram start address is equal to the ram end address, there's never anything to decode as RAM.

 PIA Emulator
 ------------